 - CE hours cannot be carried from one renewal period to the next.
 If you complete extra hours in a 3-year cycle, you still must complete 18 hours for the next renewal.

 - Do no/t submit CE proof with your license renewal.
 The State conducts random audits of renewals.
 Always keep your CE certificates for at least 4 years after renewal.

 - No more than 12 CE hours can be completed in a 24-hour period.

 - You cannot earn CE credit for the same class more than once.

-- CE credit will not be granted in any of the modalities that are exempt from the massage license law.
-At this time, the list of exempt modalities that do not count for CE is: Feldenkrais, Trager, Polarity, Asian Bodywork, Reiki, Shiatsu, Reflexology and Structural Integration.
+- CE credit is not granted in any modality exempt from the massage license law.
+The list of exempt modalities that do not count for CE is: Feldenkras, Trager, Polarity, Asian Bodywork, Reiki, Shiatsu, Reflexology and Structural Integration.